HiPERCAM/hipercam/docs/reduction.rst

 thousands of frames is a challenge.
 A single meteor or cosmic ray can throw the position of a target off and you may never recover.
 This could happen after many minutes of reduction have gone by, which can be annoying.
+It is by far the most likely problem that you will encounter, because once the aperture positions are determined, extraction is trivial.
 The 'apertures' section of reduce files has multiple parameters designed to help avoid such problems.

-As emphasised above, if you identify a star (or stars) as (a) reference aperture(s), their position are the first to be determined and then used to offset the location before carrying out profile fits for other stars.
+As emphasised above, if you identify a star (or stars) as (a) reference aperture(s), their position(s) are the first to be determined and then used to offset the location before carrying out profile fits for other stars.
 If you choose well-isolated reference stars, this can allow you to cope with large changes in position from frame-to-frame, whilst maintaining a tight search on